Foreign Policy Decision Making

 (Deep Dive: Oppermann, K. & Spencer, A., 2013.
 Thinking Alike?
 Salience and metaphor analysis as cognitive approaches to foreign policy analysis.
 Foreign Policy Analysis, 9(1), pp.39–56.)

-Essay Topic 4: Identify a popular metaphor commonly used to explain a current foreign policy issue.
-Explain, per Houghton, how the metaphor serves as a cognitive shortcut)
+Essay Topic 4: Identify a popular analogy commonly used to explain a current foreign policy issue.
+Explain, per Houghton, how the analogy serves as a cognitive shortcut)

 - Gadarian, S.K., 2010.
 The Politics of Threat: How Terrorism News Shapes Foreign Policy Attitudes.
 The journal of politics, 72(2), pp.469–483.